 I praise God for how he works!
 But the other thing that stands out to me from these testimonies is how in almost every case, God gave the person a supernatural experience with himself, but they also needed human contact with a Christian for them to take the final step to accepting Christ, or to provide them with a Bible or to explain some aspect of Christianity to them.

 Most of us probably don’t think we’ll ever have much opportunity to assist a Muslim or anyone in this way.
 But Tom tells a story of stopping at a gas station one day as he was late to an appointment.
 Somehow his conversation with the woman at the cash register led to his asking her what she knew about Jesus Christ… and suddenly she revealed that she’d been having “Jesus Dreams” for more than 20 years.

 Though she lived in the United States, she’d never had an opportunity for someone to explain Christ more fully to her.
 God was at work in her life for 20 years, preparing her heart, and was just waiting for one of his followers to finish the job for him.

 Clearly God doesn’t need us to do his work.
 But he invites us to be a part of transforming the world, one person at a time as we stay attuned to the Holy Spirit.
 I want to be a part of that, and I hope you do, too.
 Dreams and Visions ($9) will get you inspired about what God is already doing… and call you to join in where you are.

 Dory P. has worked with VOM for six years.
 She grew up in Ecuador, met her husband while working with another mission organization, and now lives in Oklahoma.
-Between Dory, her husband and two-year-old son, they share five passports.
+Between Dory, her husband and three-year-old son, they share five passports.
 Dory helps tell the stories of the persecuted through VOM's newsletter, and her husband serves with VOM's international department.